-The proposed shareholder class action is expected to allege contraventions of the ASIC Act, Corporations Act and the Australian Consumer Law in seeking to establish that Sirtex engaged in misleading or deceptive conduct and/or breached its continuous disclosure obligations.
+The class action alleges contraventions of the ASIC Act, Corporations Act and the Australian Consumer Law in seeking to establish that Sirtex engaged in misleading or deceptive conduct and/or breached its continuous disclosure obligations.

 SRX is a life-sciences company listed on the ASX100, which has regulatory approval for a product called SIR-Spheres Y-90 resin microspheres which provides targeted radiation treatment for liver tumours.
 The SIR Spheres are priced at around USD$16,000 per dose.